 You may occasionally see or hear larger animals such as bears, coyotes, and snakes.
 You don’t have to worry about the coyotes because they keep their distance from people.
 Snakes usually don’t want to be around us either, but you might see them around.

 It’s possible that you might see bears at the shelters.
 Most of them want to keep their distance from humans.
 However, it’s not unheard of for a bear to develop a taste for human food and pay evening visits to the shelters.

 This is another reason it’s important to keep food away from them.
 It becomes dangerous for both the bears and hikers when the bears habitually visit the shelters.

-Good shelter etiquette is based around being mindful of other hikers and treating the shelters as communal space.
+Good shelter etiquette is based on being mindful of other hikers and treating the shelters as communal spaces.
 Keep your things tidy and in your own space.
 If another hiker shows up, move over to make room.
 Be quiet during the late hours and early mornings.
 Don’t leave any of your things behind.